minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 a 0.05 level.
-For the state and year fixed effects model, the interpretation is as follows: A representative receiving anti-environmental contributions decreases their probability of voting pro-environmentally by 2.6 percent on average, and for each additional 1000 USD, the proabability of a pro-environmental vote decreases further by 0.05 percent, ceteris paribus.
+For the state and year fixed effects model, the interpretation is as follows: A representative receiving anti-environmental contributions decreases their probability of voting pro-environmentally by 2.6 percent on average, and for each additional 1000 USD, the probability of a pro-environmental vote decreases further by 0.05 percent, ceteris paribus.

 // fixed effects